SixTrack/pysixdesk/README.md

 This short guide will explain how to set up a quick toy study.
 By default the jobs will be submitted to HTCondor.
 If you want to use a different management system, you need to create a new cluster class with the interface (Cluster) defined in the `submission.py` module and specifiy it in the `config.py` script.

    1. prepare the workspace.
 To do so, you have to create an instance of the parent class `StudyFactory`, which handles the workspace.
-If no argument is given to the constructor, the default location `./sandbox` is used:
+If no argument is given, the default location `./sandbox` is used:

       ```python
-      from study import Study, StudyFactory
+      from study import Study
+      from workspace import WorkSpace
-      a = StudyFactory( workspace='./myTest' )
+      myWS = WorkSpace( './myWS' )
       ```

    1. prepare necessary folders (e.g. `./myTest/studies/test`) and copy template files (including `config.py`) for a study.
+If not argument is given, the default study name is `test` (if no studies are present) or `study_???` (with `???` being a zero-padded index of the study, calculated from the existing ones):

       ```python
-      a.prepare_study( name='test' )
+      myWS.initStudy(studyName='myStudy')
       ```

    1. edit the `config.py` file to add scan parameters;